mayurasolar/mayura-solar-systems/MULTI_LOCATION_SEO.md

 ### **General FAQs:**
 Q: Which areas do you serve?
-A: We serve entire Udupi and Dakshina Kannada districts including Udupi, Mangalore, Manipal, Karkala, Kundapura, Moodabidri, Mulki, Surathkal, Hebri, Nitte, Belman, Padubidri, Shirva, Bajegoli, Brahmavara, Kateel, Kinnigoli, Naravi, and Belthangadi.
+A: We serve entire Udupi and Dakshina Kannada districts including Udupi, Mangalore, Manipal, Karkala, Kundapura, Moodbidri, Mulki, Surathkal, Hebri, Nitte, Belman, Padubidri, Shirva, Bajegoli, Brahmavara, Kateel, Kinnigoli, Naravi, and Belthangadi.

 Q: Do you charge extra for installation in Mangalore?
 A: No, we provide free installation across all our service areas.